AlanBerger/R-code-for-calculating-orientation-distribution-functions-for-rodlike-particles/README.md

 or in general, click on the downarrow icon (to the right of "raw") to download the Rmd file.

+If one wants to copy any of the R code, do that from the Rmd file (which is a plain text file).

-When this R markdown file is run through R's knitr, it produces the corresponding md (markdown) file that contains output from the R code including plots (the md file is included in this repository).
+When this R markdown file is run through R's knitr, it produces the corresponding pdf file that contains output from the R code including plots (the pdf file is included in this repository).

 Note also:

-R. F. Kayser Jr. and H. J. Raveche', Bifurcation in Onsager's model of the isotropic-nematic transition, Physical Review A 1978, v17, 2067-2072 [KR 1978]

-and

 A. E. Berger, Analysis of a constrained minimization problem modeling the orientation distribution of rod-like particles, Nonlinear Analysis, Theory, Methods & Applications 1987,